cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - RandomScalar(): Implemented by returning a uniformly random Scalar in the range
     \[0, `G.Order()` - 1\].
 Refer to {{random-scalar}} for implementation guidance.
-  - SerializeElement(A): Implemented using the compressed Elliptic-Curve-Point-to-Octet-String method according to {{SEC1}}.
+  - SerializeElement(A): Implemented using the compressed Elliptic-Curve-Point-to-Octet-String method according to {{SEC1}}, yielding a 33-byte output.
 Additionally, this function validates that the input element is not the group identity element.
-  - DeserializeElement(buf): Implemented by attempting to deserialize a public key using the compressed Octet-String-to-Elliptic-Curve-Point method according to {{SEC1}}, and then performs partial public-key validation as defined in section 3.2.2.1 of
+  - DeserializeElement(buf): Implemented by attempting to deserialize a 33-byte input string to a public key using the compressed Octet-String-to-Elliptic-Curve-Point method according to {{SEC1}}, and then performs public-key validation as defined in section 3.2.2.1 of {{SEC1}}.
-    {{SEC1}}.
     This includes checking that the coordinates of the resulting point are in the correct range, that the point is on the curve, and that the point is not the point at infinity.
-Additionally, this function validates that the resulting element is not the group identity element.
-If these checks fail, deserialization returns an error.
+(As noted in the specification, validation of the point order is not required since the cofactor is 1.)
+If any of these checks fail, deserialization returns an error.
   - SerializeScalar(s): Implemented using the Field-Element-to-Octet-String conversion according to {{SEC1}}.
   - DeserializeScalar(buf): Implemented by attempting to deserialize a Scalar from a 32-byte